rails/rails/guides/source/error_reporting.md

 #### Reporting and Re-raising Errors

-[`Rails.error.record`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-record) will report errors to all registered subscribers and then **re-raise** the error, meaning that the rest of your code won't execute.
+The [`Rails.error.record`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-record) method will report errors to all registered subscribers and then **re-raise** the error, meaning that the rest of your code won't execute.

 ```ruby
 Rails.error.record do